Vote — Feb 10, 2016 5:33 p.m.

 GovTrack Insider, our Kickstarter-backed work to summarize bills in Congress, has resumed.
 Here’s what we’ve been up to:

 Agreed To (Simple Resolution) on Jul 1, 1992

 This simple resolution was agreed to on July 1, 1992.
 That is the end of the legislative process for a simple resolution.

 Representative for Ohio's 3rd congressional district

-The “H.Res.” in “H.Res.
-479” means this is a House simple resolution in the United States Congress.
+This is a House simple resolution in the United States Congress (indicated by the “H.Res.” in “H.Res.
+479”).
 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 The committee chair determines whether a resolution will move past the committee stage.

 Click a format for a citation suggestion:

 Civic Impulse.
 (2016).
 H.Res.
 479 — 102nd Congress: Waiving all points of order against the conference report on the bill (S. 1306) to ....
 Retrieved from https://www.govtrack.us/congress/bills/102/hres479

 “H.Res.
 479 — 102nd Congress: Waiving all points of order against the conference report on the bill (S. 1306) to ....” www.GovTrack.us.
 1992.
 February 11, 2016 <https://www.govtrack.us/congress/bills/102/hres479>